 Other payment processing services exist for businesses that want to offer an alternative or complementary options to credit card processing.
 This is most commonly offered through a check processing service that can debit payments directly from a customers bank account through the same channels as traditional checks without the need for obtaining a physical paper copy.
-The use of check processing for higher risk businesses has created a demand for high risk ach and high risk echeck processing services.
+The use of checks for higher risk businesses has created a demand for high risk check and ACH processing services.

-Many of the merchants that have decided to use check processing as an alternative to credit or debit cards have done so to accommodate larger payments or recurring payments billed to a customer.
-Businesses have been drawn to the use of check processing services due to the simplicity of payments and the lower costs of processing payments.
-Payment card transactions through a merchant account will cost merchants both a transaction fee and a discount fee per transaction while many types of check processing services will only charge a nominal transaction fee to accept payments from a customer's bank account.
+Many of the merchants that have decided to use checks as an alternative to credit or debit cards have done so to accommodate larger payments or recurring payments billed to a customer.
+Businesses have been drawn to check processing with its simplicity of payments and the lower transaction costs.
+Payment card transactions through a merchant account will cost merchants both a transaction fee and a discount fee per transaction.
+Contrary, many types of echeck services will only charge a nominal transaction fee to accept payments from a customer's bank account.

-Higher risk merchants have also gravitated towards the use of check processing services with various services that allow for faster approvals with fewer regulations that are common through the payment card industry.
-Financial technologies have allowed for payment processors to improve the check processing services and expand their businesses with fewer regulations and fees than other payment methods.
+Higher risk merchants have also gravitated towards utilizing checks as a faster means for approvals with fewer regulations that are common through the payment card industry.
+Financial technologies have allowed for payment processors to improve their processing services and expand their businesses with fewer regulations and fees than other payment methods.
 These changes have allowed businesses that were being charged exuberant merchant account fees or merchants that were unable to be approved with a payment processor to find a viable solution for payment acceptance.

 What is Check Processing

 Merchants that are in need of a payment processing service that does not involve using credit or debit cards can work with a check processor to accept bank transfers from a customer's bank account to theirs.
-The term check processing has evolved since the 1970's when the first ACH transactions were processed to today where new technologies have been created alternative solutions including Check 21 and Check 22 that allow for more streamlined electronic check processing services.
+Payment processing has evolved since the 1970's when the first ACH transactions were processed to today where new technologies have been created alternative solutions including Check 21 and Check 22 that allows for the more streamlined acceptance of electronic checks.

-The main types of check processing services include:
+The main types of payment processing services include:

-Check processing requires the use of the customer's bank routing number and checking account number to successfully debit funds without a physical check present.
-Payment requests are initiated by the merchant and sent to the customer's financial institution through either an ACH processing service or a check processor using a remote capture program.
+Accepting checks requires the use of the customer's bank routing number and checking account number to successfully debit funds without a physical check present.
+Payment requests are initiated by the merchant and sent to the customer's financial institution through either a Check or ACH payment service using a remote capture program.
 Funding times for merchants can vary, from 3-5 business days depending on the banks and payment processors being used to handle the transactions.

 History of Check Processing